kalunlee136/linkterest/README.md

-# mean-boilplate
+# Linkterest
-Personal MEAN stack boiler plate
+A Pinterest clone using the MEAN stack

-Contains the following:

--JSON token user auth

--Starting blog web app to give some structure